gegelati/gegelati-tutorial/docs/_pages/index.md

 This tutorial does not require any particular prerequisites.
 While being fluent in C++ certainly is an asset to follow this tutorial, all pieces of codes that must be written during the tutorial are given in this assignment.

 ## 0. Setup and build the tutorial project

 ### C++ Environment:
 This tutorial requires a C++ development environment compatible with the C++17 standard.
 Compatibility of this tutorial was tested with MS Visual Studio Community Edition (MSVC) 2019, and GCC v9.

 ### Bash environment
 Some scripts embedded in the given files of this tutorial require the availability of a bash environment.
-While this is natively supported in Linux, an installation is required on Windows.
+While bash is natively supported in Linux, an installation is required on Windows.
 We advise you to use the all-in-one binaries maintained by the git community, and available [here!](https://git-scm.com/downloads).
 When installing the tool, make sure that the tool is added to the PATH environment variable.

 ### CMake
-CMake is a utility tool whose purpose is to ease the portability of complex C/C++ applications by generating projects for most popular IDEs (Code::Blocks, Visual Studio, Makefile, QT Creator, ...), on major operating systems (Linux, Windows, Mac OS).
+CMake is a utility tool whose purpose is to ease the portability of complex C/C++ applications by generating projects for most popular IDEs (CLion, Visual Studio, Makefile, QT Creator, ...), on major operating systems (Linux, Windows, Mac OS).
 To achieve this purpose, source code files and project dependencies are specified in a configuration file, called `CMakeLists.txt`, using a specific description language.
 When CMake is launched, it automatically generates a project for a specified IDE, where all dependencies to third-party libraries are configured.

+CMake version 3.12 or newer must be installed for this tutorial.
 To check if the CMake tool is already available on your workstation simply type the following command:
 ```bash
 cmake --version

 ```
-CMake version 3.12 or newer must be installed for this tutorial.
 {% details In case CMake is not installed follow the click here to display installation advice. %}
 The latest version of CMake can be downloaded at the following URL: https://cmake.org/download/.
 For a simple installation, choose the binary version for windows.